-Once admitted to the CEMS program, a student cannot postpone acceptance or attendance.
+- Once admitted to the CEMS program, a student cannot postpone acceptance or attendance. - A minimum workload of 24 ECTS credits earned per semester is required to continue in the program.

-12 Examples of especially serious grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
-Employment and the responsibilities incumbent upon the student are not considered especially serious grounds.
-An application for exemption based on especially serious grounds must be supported by certified documents.
+&lt;sup>11 Examples of exceptional grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
+Employment and the responsibilities incumbent upon the student are not considered exceptional grounds.
+An application for exemption based on exceptional grounds must be supported by certified documents.